justinribeiro/blog-pwa/hugo/content/chronicle/2019-11-06-lighthouse-github-actions-110-released.md

 $ lighthouse --output json --output-path=./sample.json --chrome-flags="--headless" https://YOUR_URL_HERE.com
 {{< /codeblock >}}

-Just pop open that JSON file, determine what audits or categories are important to you, and start failing those pull requests at will.g sb
+Just pop open that JSON file, determine what audits or categories are important to you, and start failing those pull requests at will.

 <picture>
   <source srcset="https://storage.googleapis.com/jdr-public-imgs/blog/20191106-github-action-scores-640.webp 640w,